-- 3.39 IP settlement agreements refer to commercial agreements between undertakings to settle actual or potential IP-related disputes.
+3.39 IP settlement agreements refer to commercial agreements between undertakings to settle actual or potential IP-related disputes.
 Undertakings may prefer to discontinue the dispute or litigation because it proves too costly, time-consuming and/or uncertain as regards its outcome.
-There may also be welfare enhancing benefits from the adoption of IP settlement agreements, as the time and resources of the Court and/or any competent administrative bodies are saved. - 3.40 However, depending on the terms and conditions of the IP settlement agreements, such agreements may infringe the section 34 prohibition.
-For example, "pay-fordelay" type settlement agreements, which are based on a value transfer from one undertaking in return for a limitation on the entry and/or expansion into the market of another undertaking, may have as its object or effect the prevention, restriction or distortion of competition in Singapore.
-If the parties to a "pay-fordelay" type settlement agreement are actual or potential competitors, and there was a significant value transfer in exchange for a limitation on the entry and/or expansion, then such a settlement agreement may be considered by CCCS to be a market allocation, market sharing or market exclusion agreement.
+There may also be welfare enhancing benefits from the adoption of IP settlement agreements, as the time and resources of the Court and/or any competent administrative bodies are saved.

+- 3.40 However, depending on the terms and conditions of the IP settlement agreements, such agreements may infringe the section 34 prohibition.
+For example, "pay-for-delay" type settlement agreements, which are based on a value transfer11 from one undertaking in return for a limitation on the entry and/or expansion into the market of another undertaking, may have as its object or effect the prevention, restriction or distortion of competition in Singapore.
+If the parties to a "pay-for-delay" type settlement agreement are actual or potential competitors, and there was a significant value transfer in exchange for a limitation on the entry and/or expansion, then such a settlement agreement may be considered by CCCS to be a market allocation, market sharing or market exclusion agreement.
 One of the factors which CCCS may take into consideration in its assessment of whether an IP settlement agreement falls within the category of a "pay-for-delay" type agreement is whether it was the value transfer which induced the limitation of the entry and/or expansion, or whether the value transfer is a true recognition by the parties as to the settlement of the IP-related dispute. - 3.41 Further, IP settlement agreements in which parties cross-license each other and impose restrictions on the use of their IPRs, may also raise competition concerns.
 Where the parties to the "cross-licensing" type settlement agreement have a significant degree of market power, and where the settlement agreement imposes restrictions that clearly go beyond the resolution of the dispute, then such a settlement agreement may raise competition concerns.
-Where the parties have utilised such a "cross-licensing" type settlement agreement to share markets or fix reciprocal running royalties which have a significant impact on market prices, such a settlement agreement is likely to infringe the section 34 prohibition.
+Where the parties have utilised such a "cross-licensing" type settlement agreement to share markets or fix reciprocal running royalties which have a significant impact on market prices, such a settlement agreement is likely to infringe the section 34 prohibition. - 3.42 Where the parties to a settlement agreement are entitled, under the terms of the agreement, to use each other's technology and the agreement extends to future developments, CCCS may assess the impact of the agreement on the parties' incentive to innovate.
+In cases where the parties have a significant degree of market power, and where the agreement prevents the parties from gaining a competitive lead over each other, the agreement is likely to be caught by the section 34 prohibition.
+Agreements that eliminate or substantially reduce the possibilities of one party to gain a competitive lead over the other reduce the incentive to innovate and thus adversely affect an essential part of the competitive process.
+Such agreements are also unlikely to satisfy the Third Schedule of the Act as an agreement with a net economic benefit.

-&lt;sup>11 A value transfer in a settlement agreement may comprise monetary payment and/or a licensing agreement under which the licensee develops a relevant product under specific conditions agreed to by the licensor.
+11 A value transfer in a settlement agreement may comprise monetary payment and/or a licensing agreement under which the licensee develops a relevant product under specific conditions agreed to by the licensor.